American Community School of Athens: History

 The school is on one campus in the municipality of Halandri, at 129 Aghias Paraskevis Avenue.
 The student body is made up of over 1000 (2019-2020 data) students hailing from over 65 countries, and the school offers the American JK–12 curriculum, the International Baccalaureate IB Diploma, as well as a non-IB track, along with selected AP courses.
-Its faculty holds at least a master's degree and a number with PhDs.
+Its faculty hold at least a master's degree and a number with PhDs.